nyannbob/ANSM2/README.md

 # Quadruped Robot Navigation using ROS2

-This project implements navigation capabilities for Svan M2 using ROS2 Humble, Nav2, and SLAM.
+This project implements navigation capabilities for Svan M2 This project focuses on enabling autonomous navigation for the Svan M2, a quadruped robot developed at IIT Kanpur's Mobile Robotics Laboratory.
+By implementing SLAM (Simultaneous Localization and Mapping) and the Navigation2 stack using ROS2 Humble, Nav2, and SLAM.
+The Svan M2 can map its environment in real-time and navigate autonomously.

+## Key Features:
+- SLAM Toolbox Integration: Implemented SLAM Toolbox for real-time mapping and localization using LIDAR and IMU data.
+- Navigation2 Stack: Deployed Nav2 for autonomous path planning, obstacle avoidance, and recovery behaviors.
+- Sensor Fusion: Integrated LIDAR, IMU, and odometry sensors for accurate localization and navigation.

 ## Prerequisites